 Applications are invited for a part time Sessional Lecturer position in 2021 Winter Term 2.

-Candidates should have a solid background in identifying and working with live and preserved organisms, enabling students to recognize many photosynthetic protists at the level of Phylum and, in some cases, Class and beyond.
-Previous experience in coordinating Biol 320 labs is required.
-Other relevant teaching experience at the post-secondary level will be an asset.
+Candidates should have a background in biology.
+Current and active engagement in biological research is required.
+Additional relevant teaching experience at the post-secondary level will be an asset.

 UBC’s Vancouver campus is situated on the traditional, ancestral and unceded lands of the Musqueam people.